Artificial knee joint | Knee endoprosthesis

 Costs and assumption of costs

 The cost of knee surgery depends on various factors, mainly the duration and complexity of the procedure and the amount of material to be implanted.
 As a rule, your health insurance will cover the full costs, provided you have the appropriate insurance.
-For the Pyramid Clinic, you will need supplementary private or semi-private insurance.
+Additional insurance (private or semi-private) is required for treatment at our specialist centre.

-Whether a subsequent rehabilitation stay will also be covered by the health insurance company must ideally be clarified with the insurance company before the operation.
+Whether a subsequent rehabilitation stay is also covered by the health insurance company must ideally be clarified with the insurance company before the operation.

 If you wish to finance the operation yourself, we will be happy to put together a cost estimate on request and after a thorough examination.
 This also applies in particular to foreign patients.